Informasjonsforvaltning/docs/content/Felles datakatalog/Search/_index.md

 weight: 8
 ---

-There are 3 different ways to search the data in Data.norge.no, each is based on a different technology.
+There are 3 different ways to search for data in Data.norge.no, each is based on a different technology.

 ### Search